M & I Pfister Foundation

 How does M & I Pfister Foundation spend its money?

 M & I Pfister Foundation directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to M & I Pfister Foundation tax-deductible?